Acculturation of the Brethren in the Nineteenth Century

 Something else was gradually changing during this century; a population shift was occurring in which a substantial increase of people resided in more urban areas.
 In the 1790 U.S. census, only three percent of the population lived in the six largest cities, but in only one-half century, that increased to sixteen percent.
 More of the Brethren were being urbanized, and agrarianism reflected the life style of fewer people.
 Gradually a new, more sophisticated face began to appear on the denominational countenance along with a revised system of values.
 Life in the country, even among non-farming people, is more intricately woven into the process of agriculture, with planting and harvesting accomplished through dependence on favorable weather.
-Because of this trust on nature, God becomes more central to thought, activities, and planning.
-Life on the urban scene is a m諡nge of human construction in glass, asphalt, steel, and concrete.
-Urbanites depend to a greater extent on ingenuity and social economy than divine providence.
-Country folk enjoy simple living while towns people run the gauntlet of complexity.
+Because of this trust on nature, God naturally becomes more central to thought, activities, and planning.
+Life on the urban scene is an agglomeration of glass, asphalt, steel, brick, stucco, and concrete.
+Immersed in this ocean of human construction, urbanites naturally depend to a greater extent on ingenuity and social economy than divine providence.
+Country folk gravitate toward simplicity while city dwekkers run a gauntlet of complexity.
 If the expanse of open country invites communication and hospitality, the close quarters of town life overwhelms people with fear and distrust.
 Both natures are subtlety exhibited in beliefs, conduct, dress, expectations, and utilization of materials.

 Although dismayed by the series of events for many years, the moderates gradually devised a course for the future.
 In the 1904-1906 Annual Meetings they felt the need for a new identity with a new denominational name, for at least three reasons: (1) Brethren had been predominately speaking English since about 1850, (2) the label German gradually seemed less and less descriptive of their evolving culture, and (3) a new label would hopefully disassociate them from the unpleasant divisiveness of the recent past.
 Originally known as the Schwarzenau Baptists, they assumed the name of German Baptist Brethren in their New World migrations, since few people in America would have any idea where Schwarzenau is located.
 Much aware that they were no longer strictly German and now also eschewing the title Baptist, the remaining word Brethren was the only thing left that would still retain their heritage.
 In 1908, Annual Conference (previously called Annual Meeting) would formally adopt the denominational label, Church of the Brethren.
 They were...